8 Simple Steps for Your Most Meaningful Christmas

 Make a date with yourself!
 Will you take ten minutes at the start of your day?
 In the evening?
 Or perhaps you’ll sit down with an afternoon cup of tea for a moment of relaxation and reflection.

-I’ve worked time in the morning (after a wake-me-up shower and accompanied by a cup of coffee) into my daily routine, and many days I require the kids to give me ten minutes of silence after the youngest two go to bed.
-(Silence = leaving mama alone, not necessarily silence.
+I’ve worked time in the morning (after a wake-me-up cup of coffee) into my daily routine, and many days I require the kids to give me ten minutes of silence after the youngest two go to bed.
+(Silence = not shouting “Mama!!!”, so not necessarily silence.
 I mean, let’s be realistic!)
 And a half hour during the weekend is reserved for planning my upcoming week.

 Step 3: Brainstorm all the things.